xtzchads/eye.xtzchad.xyz/README.md

 What tez slider does?
 - It hides the connections with amount less than specified with slider.
 Useful to filter dust connections and free some chart space or targeting specific ammounts of tez flows

+## TODO
+Add support of protocol-based operation types (baking, staking, subsidy) and think how to not mess things up with it (speed, performance) because of additional large amount of transactions to analyze

 # License
 This project is open-source and available under the MIT License.